 The interfaces described in this ERC have been chosen as to cover the known flash lending use cases, while allowing for safe and gas efficient implementations.

-flashFee returns a value that is consistent with an impossible loan when the lender doesn’t have enough liquidity to serve the loan.
+flashFee returns a value that is consistent with an impossible loan when the lender is not able to serve the loan.

 flash has been chosen as a function name as a verb which is descriptive enough, unlikely to clash with other functions in the lender, and including both the use cases in which the assets lent are held or minted by the lender.